 Having disappointed many with its lack of progression, the Xperia Z3 features the same screen, camera and storage options as its predecessor.
 The only significant hardware change is the negligible jump from a 2.3GHz to a 2.5GHz Snapdragon 801 processor.

-Looking to justify the need for such a tight turnaround in flagship phones, Calum MacDougall, Sony’s Director of Xperia Marketing told us: “While I accept that this an iterative improvement, there are significant improvements across the board.”
+Looking to justify the need for such a tight turnaround in flagship phones, Calum MacDougall, Sony’s Director of Xperia Marketing told us: “While

 He added: “The design, audio, screen, battery capabilities and, in particularly, the PlayStation abilities are going to bring something new and fresh.”